 The range of num_ref_idx_l1_active_minus1 is constrained as specified in the semantics for num_ref_idx_l0_active_minus1 with l0 and list 0 replaced by l1 and list 1, respectively.

-first_slice_in_pic_flag indicates whether the slice is the first slice of the picture.
-If first_slice_in_pic_flag is equal to 1, the variables SliceAddress and LCUAddress are both set to 0 and the decoding starts with the first LCU in the picture.

-slice_address specifies the address in slice granularity resolution in which the slice starts and shall be represented by ( Ceil( Log2( NumLCUsInPicture ) ) + SliceGranularity ) bits in the bitstream where NumLCUsInPicture is the number of LCUs in a picture.

-The variable LCUAddress is set to ( slice_address >> SliceGranularity ) and represents the LCU part of the slice address in raster scan order.
-The variable GranularityAddress is set to ( slice_address - ( LCUAddress << SliceGranularity ) ) and represents the sub-LCU part of the slice address expressed in z-scan order.

-The variable SliceAddress is then set to ( LCUAddress << ( log2_diff_max_min_coding_block_size << 1 ) ) + ( GranularityAddress << ( ( log2_diff_max_min_coding_block_size << 1 ) – SliceGranularity ) and the slice decoding starts with the largest coding unit possible at the slice starting coordinate.
+cabac_init_idc specifies the index for determining the initialisation table used in the initialisation process for context variables.
+The value of cabac_init_idc shall be in the range of 0 to 2, inclusive.

 slice_qp_delta specifies the initial value of QPY to be used for all the macroblocks in the slice until modified by the value of cu_qp_delta in the coding unit layer.
 The initial QPY quantisation parameter for the slice is computed as